 Kapunata is a dish that clearly shows the influence of Malta’s neighbors on its food—capunata is available just a few miles away in Sicily while ratatouille is how the dish is known in Provence, France.

 This vegetarian dish has been a go-to in Malta since at least the 18th century.
-It was at almost every meal we had in Malta, served with Maltese bread.
+It was at almost every meal we had, served with bread.
 Made with tomatoes, eggplant, bell peppers, capers, onions, olives, and garlic, kapunata is seasoned with vinegar, which makes it tangy.
 The vegetables are cooked down until they form a thick dip that can be served hot or cold.

 Where to Eat in Malta

-There are lots of places in Malta and Gozo to try traditional Maltese food.
+There are lots of places in Malta and Gozo to try traditional dishes.
 Here are a few great options.

 Gululu – In St. Julians overlooking Spinola Bay, Gululu has a strong reputation with tourists and locals for being an excellent choice for traditional Maltese recipes, some done with a twist.
 It was one of our favorites.
 Reserve ahead.

 Legligin – With ftira, kapunata, and plenty of other meze, Legligin is a charming wine bar in Valletta.
-It is open on Sunday evening when restaurant options in Malta are limited.
+It is open on Sunday evening when restaurant options on the island are limited.

 Ta’ l-Ingliz– Located in Mgarr, which is known as one of the best places to try fenkata, check out Ta’ l-Ingliz.
 Their traditional preparation and excellent service make it a great choice.